Exhaustive search for optimal molecular geometries using imaginary-time evolution on a quantum computer: Results

+The preparation of an initial state consists of $U_{\mathrm{guess}}$ and $U_{\mathrm{ref}}$ gates. $U_{\mathrm{guess}}$ generates the superposition of $N_{\mathrm{cand}}$ possible geometries having nonzero desired weights, as in Fig.~\ref{fig:circuit_for_opt_using_pite}(a). $U_{\mathrm{ref}}$ is designed to generate the desired reference electronic state for the indistinguishable electrons \cite{bib:4825, bib:5389} in the specified geometry, as in Fig.~\ref{fig:circuit_for_opt_using_pite}(b).
+Possible implementation of the initial-state preparation that expedites the convergence of subsequent energy minimization is outlined in Appendix \ref{sec:methods_circuits_and_measurements_U_ref}.
+By using these two gates, we construct the circuit $\mathcal{C}_{\mathrm{opt}}$ for the entire optimization procedure within FQE, as shown in Fig.~\ref{fig:circuit_for_opt_using_pite}(c).
+For details, see Appendix \ref{sec:methods_circuits_and_measurements_min_energy}.
+The state of the composite system undergoing this circuit is written of the form

-When we perform a measurement on the nuclear register comprising $| \Psi_s \rangle$ of the form in Eq.~(\ref{struct_opt_using_FQE:generic_state_using_psi_J}) immediately after the $s$th step, the probability for observing the molecular geometry corresponding to a specific $\boldsymbol{J}$ is clearly $w_{s \boldsymbol{J}},$ which is the weight of geometry $\boldsymbol{J}$ contained in $| \Psi_s \rangle.$ The composite state having undergone sufficiently many PITE steps will thus provide the lowest-energy geometry with the highest probability:
+where $\boldsymbol{J}$ is the collective notation of $3 n_{\mathrm{nucl}} n_{q \mathrm{n}}$ integers specifying one of the candidate geometries. $| \psi [ \boldsymbol{J} ] \rangle$ is the normalized trial electronic state for the geometry $\boldsymbol{J},$ whose weight is $w_{\boldsymbol{J}}.$ When we perform a measurement on the nuclear register comprising $| \Psi_s \rangle$ of the form in Eq.~(\ref{struct_opt_using_FQE:generic_state_using_psi_J}) immediately after the $s$th step, the probability for observing the molecular geometry corresponding to a specific $\boldsymbol{J}$ is clearly $w_{s \boldsymbol{J}},$ which is the weight of geometry contained in $| \Psi_s \rangle.$ The composite state having undergone sufficiently many PITE steps will thus provide the lowest-energy geometry with the highest probability: